ISO 22000

-ISO 22000 is a Food safety management system which is outcome focused, providing requirements for any organization in the food industry with objective to help to improve overall performance in food safety.
+ISO 22000 is a food safety management system by the International Organization for Standardization (ISO) which is outcome focused, providing requirements for any organization in the food industry with objective to help to improve overall performance in food safety.
 These standards are intended to ensure safety in the global food supply chain.
 The standards involve the overall guidelines for food safety management and also focuses on traceability in the feed and food chain.

 Food safety

 Food safety refers to all those hazards, whether chronic or acute, that may make food injurious to the health of the consumer.

 ISO 22000 standard

-ISO 22000 is the most popular voluntary food safety international standard in the food industry with 42,937 sites certified (as per the ISO Survey 2021).
+ISO 22000 is the most popular voluntary food safety international standard in the food industry with 51,535 total number of sites (as per the ISO Survey 2022).
 The ISO 22000 family are international voluntary consensus standards which align to Good Standardization Practices (GSP) and the World Trade Organization (WTO) Principles for the Development of International Standards.
 Defining the requirements for a Food Safety Management System (FSMS) and incorporating the following elements which as defined as FSMS principles: